jd78/execute-once/README.md

 console.log(result) // result is 3

 let result2 = sumOnce.execute(() => sum(2,3))
-console.log(result) // result is still 3 so for each new function you need to instantiate the executeOnce again
+console.log(result2) // result is still 3 so for each new function you need to instantiate the executeOnce again

 ```